 Another meeting that could have been an email.
 Not all meetings scheduled actually need to be meetings, and everyone’s time is precious.

 How can you reduce unnecessary meetings?
-If you’re hosting or participating in too many meetings, here are a few tips to reduce the number of meetings during the workweek.
+If you’re hosting or participating in too many meetings, here are a few tips on how to reduce unnecessary meetings during the workweek.

 Ideas on How to Reduce Unnecessary Meetings